 On 24 October 2005, Blaise Massaba, a captain in the Congolese army, and a group of soldiers under his command, arrested five pupils and stole goods belonging to civilians at various locations in Ituri, a district in eastern DRC.
 Later that same day, Blaise Massaba ordered his soldiers to shoot the victims on the pretext that the pupils were members of the armed militias in eastern DRC.
 The soldiers obeyed and shot the victims and buried their corpses.

 The military prosecutor of the Military Tribunal of Ituri instituted criminal proceedings against Blaise Massaba.
-He was charged with the war crimes of willful killing and pillaging, as provided for in Article 8(2)(b)(xvi) and 8(2)(a)(i), respectively, of the Rome Statute of the International Criminal Court and the Congolese military penal code.
+He was charged with the war crimes of wilful killing and pillaging, as provided for in Article 8(2)(b)(xvi) and 8(2)(a)(i), respectively, of the Rome Statute of the International Criminal Court and the Congolese military penal code.
 The DRC had ratified the Rome Statute in 2002.

 61 Whereas, by a referral decision of the Garrison Military Public Prosecutor, two charges falling under the jurisdiction of the International Criminal Court have been referred to the Military Tribunal of the Ituri Garrison; the charges were war crimes such as are provided for in Article 8(2)(b)(xvi) and Article 77 on the one hand, and, on the other, in Article 8(2)(a)(i) and Article 77 of the Rome Statute of the International Criminal Court of 17 July 1998;